A ventricular septal defect (VSD) — sometimes referred to as a hole in the

 What Else Should I Know?

-In most cases, kids who have VSD surgery recover quickly and without complications.
+In most cases, teens who have had VSD surgery recover quickly.
+But some things

-is that your pediatric cardiologist will be very familiar with VSDs and how best to
+is very familiar with this common heart problem and understands how best to take care